zxc23/dcss-scoreboard/README.md

 ## How to use

 Python 3.5+ is required.
 Install pre-requisites with `pip install -r requirements.txt`.

-You can use sqlite or postgres as your database baackend.
+If you want to use Postgres as your database server, also install the `psycopg2` pip module (which requires `libpq-dev` on Ubuntu).

 To use the code, run `loader.py --help`.